mikahado/labyrinth-site/README.md

-# Labyrinth Resource Group Static Site
+# Labyrinth Resource Group Site

 ## Introduction
 Welcome to the official website of the **Labyrinth Resource Group**, a 501c3 nonprofit organization dedicated to promoting the transformative power of labyrinths in both community and individual lives.
 Founded in 1998 in Santa Fe, our diverse group is committed to creating and supporting labyrinths that contribute to well-being.
-This static site, powered by *WordPress Headless CMS with Gatsby*, serves as a valuable resource to learn more about our organization, projects, and labyrinth-related activities.
+This static site, powered as a *WordPress Headless CMS with Gatsby*, serves as a valuable resource to learn more about our organization, projects, and labyrinth-related activities.

 ## Installation
 ### 1. Clone the Repository: